Academia Sinica: PhD programs

-Joint PhD programs
+Joint programs

 In general Academia Sinica is a non-teaching institution, but it has very close collaboration with the top research universities in Taiwan, such as National Taiwan University, National Tsing Hua University, National Yang Ming Chiao Tung University and National Central University.
 Many research fellows from Academia Sinica have a second appointment or joint professorship at these universities.
 In addition, Academia Sinica established joint PhD programs in biological sciences with Taiwan's universities, such as the Doctoral Degree Program in Marine Biotechnology with National Taiwan Ocean University.
 Through these mechanisms, the faculty at Academia Sinica give lecture courses and supervise graduate students.

 Taiwan International Graduate Program

 Since 2002, Academia Sinica set up the Taiwan International Graduate Program (TIGP), open to local and international students for PhD programs.
 All courses at TIGP are conducted in English.
 Students can choose their advisor among a faculty selected for the program out of outstanding researchers and professors appointed at Academia Sinica or at one of the partner universities (or both).
-Currently, admittance to the programme guarantees a monthly stipend of 34,000 NTD, roughly $1,200 or €1,050.
-Applications can normally be sent starting in December and the submission deadline is usually set on March 31, for enrollment in September of the same year.
-Lectures start around the middle of September and end around the middle of June, with slight variations mostly depending on the partner university's academic calendar.
+Currently, admittance to the programme guarantees a monthly stipend of 40,000 NTD, roughly $1,200 or €1,150 in their first year and up to 50,000 NTD, roughly $1,500 or €1,400 in their third year.

 The TIGP offers PhD programs only in selected disciplines agreed upon by Academia Sinica and its national research universities partners.
 The program offers doctoral degrees in highly interdisciplinary areas in the physical sciences, applied sciences, engineering, biological and agricultural sciences, health and medical sciences, humanities and social sciences.
-As of March 2017, Academia Sinica administers 12 such programs with degrees issued from partner universities:
+As of March 2017, Academia Sinica administers 13 such programs with degrees issued from partner universities: